ids/cluster-builder-vbox/README.md

 ```
 bash build-cluster eg/k8s
 ```
 For your own cluster you might copy the __eg/k8s/hosts__ file to a new folder named for your group of clusters.
-It can be any sort of organization.
+It can be any sort of organization name.

 ```
 mkdir -p clusters/my-clusters/k8s